OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/simulate_entry.md

+> **Note:** In our sample section you can find the "gameplay-interaction-system" sample.
+This one is a great sample to see this workflow in action.

 ## How will the Engine determine which one to pick?

 Now, whenever you start simulating a certain entity, such as your main game world, the Simulate Tab